 For best results, a 1.5–2% aqueous solution of sodium silicate and zinc sulfate is applied as a primer coat before applying cement paint.

 Constituents for various types of paint:

-Pigment is a solid substance, an essential component that makes up the body of paint, it forms paint when mixed with drying oil.
+The pigment is a solid substance that is an essential component that makes up the body of paint, it forms paint when mixed with drying oil.